ybgskr12/Reforestation/README.md

-## Why are skeletons so calm?
-Because nothing gets under their skin.
+## Why do wizards clean their teeth three times a day?
+To prevent bat breath!